OpenSecEd/appliedcrypto/protocols.md

    b.
 The signer’s public key.
    c.
 The symmetric key used during signing.
    d.
 The hash function only.

+Properties of digital signatures:

+Authenticity – a digital signature confirms the identity of the signer, assuring the recipient that the message or document really originates from the signer.

+Integrity – it guarantees that the signed data has not been altered in transit.
+Any modification to the original content will cause the signature verification to fail.

+Non-repudiation – once a digital signature is applied, the signer cannot deny having signed the document, providing evidence for later disputes.

+Additional aspects like efficiency and the robustness of the underlying cryptographic algorithms also play roles in ensuring that digital signatures are secure and practical in real-world applications.

+Digital signatures and MACs (Message Authentication Codes) both provide data integrity and authentication, but they do so in fundamentally different ways:

+1. Key Usage:
+   • Digital signatures rely on asymmetric key cryptography, using a private key to sign and a public key to verify.
+   • MACs use symmetric key cryptography, where the same secret key is shared between the sender and recipient for both creating and verifying the MAC.

+2. Public Verifiability:
+   • Digital signatures allow any party to verify the signature using the signer’s public key.
+   • With MACs, verification is only possible by someone who possesses the shared secret key, limiting verification to trusted parties.

+3. Non-repudiation:
+   • Digital signatures provide non-repudiation, meaning the signer cannot deny having signed the message.
+   • MACs do not offer non-repudiation since all parties who know the secret key could produce a valid MAC, leaving ambiguity about who exactly generated it.

+4. Application Scenarios:
+   • Digital signatures are preferred in open environments where public verification and legal non-repudiation are desired.
+   • MACs are typically used in closed systems where confidentiality of the key and performance efficiency are priorities.

+1. Digital signatures provide non-repudiation because they use asymmetric cryptography.
+True
+2. MACs provide non-repudiation since the same secret key is used by both the sender and the receiver.
+False
+3. Any party can verify a digital signature with the signer's public key, ensuring public verifiability.
+True
+4. MACs allow public verification of the message integrity and authenticity without the shared key.
+False
+5. A change in the digitally signed data will cause signature verification to fail, thus guaranteeing data integrity.
+True
+6. MACs can guarantee data integrity and authenticity only when the secret key remains confidential.
+True
+7. The security of a digital signature is based on robust asymmetric cryptographic algorithms, while the security of a MAC relies on the secrecy of a symmetric key.
+True
+8. Digital signature algorithms are typically less efficient on resource-constrained devices compared to MAC algorithms.
+True
+9. In open, untrusted environments where legal non-repudiation is required, MACs are preferred over digital signatures.
+False
+10. Digital signatures use a private key for signing and a corresponding public key for verification, whereas MACs use a single, shared key for both operations.
+True

 Public Key Infrastructure (PKI)
 1. What is Public Key Infrastructure (PKI)?